 Gardening can be physically demanding for seniors.
 Arthritis can make gardening chores such as weeding, putting in a vegetable garden, or mowing the lawn difficult.

 Many locales are banning pesticide use and pushing homeowners to reduce water usage, so offering services such as green weed control and drought-tolerant landscape design can be attractive to customers.

 Lawn care services can be turned into an all-season business idea by adding snow removal in winter where applicable.

 Many seniors prefer to have services provided in their homes, creating opportunities for mobile service providers such as:

-Other mobile services opportunities could include concierge activities such as:
+Other personal services business ideas include concierge activities such as:

-- The pick up and delivery of items such as dry cleaning, packages, etc.
+- Pickup and delivery of items such as dry cleaning and packages

 - Personal shopping